Showing posts with label experimentation machine. Show all posts

 How would the basal ganglia identify the "best" rule of conduct in a given context?
 I see the dopaminergic compact substantia nigra (SNc) as the most likely place for a hemisphere-specific "goodness" value to be calculated after each rule firing, using hypothalamic servo-error signals processed through the habenula as the main input for this.
 The half of the SNc located in the inactive hemisphere would be shut down by inhibitory GABAergic inputs from the adjacent SNr.
 The dopaminergic nigrostriatal projection would permanently potentiate simultaneously-active corticostriatal inputs (carrying context information) to medium spiny neurons (MSNs) of enkephalin type via a crossed projection, and to MSNs of substance-P type via uncrossed projections.
 The former MSN type innervates the external globus pallius (GPe), and the latter type innervates the SNr.
 These latter two nuclei are inhibitory and innervate each other.

-I conjecture that this arrangement sets up a winner-take-all kind of competition between GPe and SNr, with choice of the winner being exquisitely sensitive to small historical differences in dopaminergic tone between hemispheres.
+This arrangement sets up a winner-take-all competition between GPe and SNr, with choice of the winner being exquisitely sensitive to small historical differences in dopaminergic tone between hemispheres.
 The "winner" is the side of the SNr that shuts down sensory input to the hemisphere on that side.
 The mutually inhibitory arrangement could also plausibly implement hysteresis, which means that once one hemisphere is shut down, it stays shut down without the need for an ongoing signal from the striatum to keep it shut down.

-Each time the cerebral cortex outputs a motor command, a copy goes to the subthalamic nucleus (STN) and could plausibly serve as the timing signal for a "refresh" of the hemispheric dominance decision based on the latest context information from cortex.
+Each time the cerebral cortex outputs a motor command, a copy would go to the subthalamic nucleus (STN) and could plausibly serve as the timing signal for a "refresh" of the hemispheric dominance decision based on the latest context information from cortex.
 The STN signal presumably removes the hysteresis mentioned above, very temporarily, then lets the system settle down again into possibly a new state.

 We now need a system that decides that something is wrong, and that the time to experiment has arrived.
-This could plausibly be the role of the large, cholinergic inter neurons of the striatum.
+This could plausibly be the role of the large, cholinergic interneurons of the striatum.
 They have a diverse array of inputs that could potentially signal trouble with the status quo, and could implement a decision to experiment simply by reversing the hemispheric dominance prevailing at the time.
 Presumably, they would do this by a cholinergic action on the surrounding MSNs of both types.

 Finally, there is the second main output of the basal ganglia to consider, the inner pallidal segment (GPi).
 This structure is well developed in primates such as humans but is rudimentary in rodents and even in the cat, a carnivore.
 It sends its output forward, to motor thalamus.
 I conjecture that its role is to organize the brain's knowledge base to resemble block-structured programs.
 All the instructions in a block would be simultaneously primed by this projection.
 The block identifier may be some hash of the corticostriatal context information.
 A small group of cells just outside the striatum called the claustrum seems to have the connections necessary for preparing this hash.
 Jump rules, that is, rules of conduct for jumping between blocks, would not output motor commands, but block identifiers, which would be maintained online by hysteresis effects in the basal ganglia.

 The cortical representation of jump rules would likely be located in medial areas, such as Brodmann 23, 24, 31, and 32.
-BA23-24 is classed as limbic system, and BA31-32 is situated between this and neocortex.
-This arrangement suggests that, seen as a computer, the brain is capable of executing programs with three levels of indentation, not counting whatever levels may be encoded as chromatin marks in the serotonergic neurons.
-Dynamic changes in hemispheric dominance might have to occur independently in neocortex, medial cortex, and limbic system.
+Brodmann Areas 23-24 are classed as limbic system, and areas 31-32 are situated between these and neocortex.
+This arrangement suggests that, seen as a computer, the brain is capable of executing programs with three levels of indentation.
+Dynamic changes in hemispheric dominance might occur independently in neocortex, medial cortex, and limbic system.

 Sunday, July 24, 2016